Tommmi/TUtils.Common/README.md

 # TUtils.Common
 TUtils.Common.dll is a basic shared .NET-library for all projects based on the open TUtils-framework.
-TUtils.Common.EF6.dll contains some useful tools with entity data framework 6
+TUtils.Common.EF6.dll contains some usefull tools with entity data framework 6 TUtils.Common.MVC.dll contains some usefull extensions for ASP.NET MVC

 ## History
 see [history](documentation/history.md)

 ## Contents

+### TUtils.Common.dll

+#### Classes and Interface

 | Class  | Description |
 | ------ | ----------- |